pnannepa/AWS-Connect/README.md

     Hours of operation are checked with a Check hours of operation block,
 2. The chat service is either basic chat or Asynchronous Chat.
 In Async chat, the customer can disconnect and resume the chat within 4 hours
 3. Call recording and playback are enabled.
-4. Queue and Hold flows is implemented.
+4. Queue and Hold flows are implemented.
-5. Whisper flow is implemented to enable the contact center manager to monitor live conversations between the agent and the customer
+5. Whisper flow is implemented.
 6. Transfer flow and quick connects are enabled.
 7. Realtime metrics and reporting are implemented
 8. Historical metrics and reporting are implemented